ioggstream/python-course/sparql-101/01-knowledge.md

 ```

 This is the basis of the Semantic Web,
-where knowledge is represented in a machine-readable format,
+where knowledge is represented in a machine-readable format.

-but it is also the basis of the Web itself
+But it is also the basis of the Web itself
 (e.g., see [Web Linking RFC 8288](https://datatracker.ietf.org/doc/html/rfc8288)).

 ----

-## Intro: The Encyclopedia
+## Machine readable sentences and RDF

 Encyclopedia voices on Wikipedia and dbpedia are expressed in
 [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-primer/).